Factbox: Countries weigh 'mix and match' COVID-19 vaccines

 CHINA * Chinese researchers are running an early-stage, small-scale trial on the mixed inoculation of one dose of the vaccine from CanSino Biologics (CanSinoBIO), followed by one dose of the shot provided by a unit of Chongqing Zhifei Biological Products, clinical trial registration data showed in April.

-* Researchers are also running a trial using one dose of CanSinoBIO's shot as a booster for those who have already received one or two doses of an inactivated vaccine, according to clinical trial registration records in June.
+* Researchers are also running a trial using one dose of CanSinoBIO's shot as a booster for those who have received one or two doses of an inactivated vaccine, clinical trial registration records in June showed.

 INDONESIA